 Abdelkader scores in OT, Red Wings beat Canucks 3-2

-Detroit Red Wings' Justin Abdelkader, right, celebrates after scoring against Vancouver Canucks goalie Ryan Miller during overtime in an NHL hockey game Tuesday, Feb.
+Detroit Red Wings' Justin Abdelkader scores against Vancouver Canucks goalie Ryan Miller during overtime in an NHL hockey game Tuesday, Feb.
 28, 2017, in Vancouver, British Columbia.
-Rain showers in the morning mixing with and changing to snow in the afternoon.
+Detroit Red Wings' Justin Abdelkader, back, and Henrik Zetterberg, of Sweden, celebrate Abdelkader's game-winning goal against the Vancouver Canucks during overtime of an NHL hockey game Tuesday, Feb.
+28, 2017, in Vancouver, British Columbia.

 Add your comments below